 “Thou wast perfect in thy ways from the day that thou wast created, till iniquity was found in thee.”
 (Eze 28:15)

 There was something out of harmony with God in Satan’s mind before he committed any outward sin.
 Likewise, Eve would have had to distrust God’s word before she took the forbidden fruit.

 To keep this study from becoming too long, not every original word for sin will be closely examined.
 It will focus on the important distinction between sin as an action that violates rules and sin as the underlying condition or attitude that causes us to so easily commit the acts.
-Recently, our weekly study group looked at Romans chapter 5 where Paul really emphasizes this distinction.
+In Romans chapter 5 Paul really emphasizes this distinction.

 “Hamartia” (Strong’s G266) which is normally understood as “to miss the mark” or “to not measure up.”